JVital2013/vitality-goes/docs/config.md

 ## emwin.ini

 emwin.ini contains information about the EMWIN image products you want to display.
 This config file works the same as the abi.ini, meso.ini, and l2.ini files with one exception: `path` is just the file name (including extension) for the product you want to display.
-No paths are included in this config file.
+No paths are included in this config file. *This file will probably not need to be configured by you, unless you're customizing what gets displayed*

 A complete list of EMWIN image products can be found at [https://www.weather.gov/media/emwin/EMWIN_Image_and_Text_Data_Capture_Catalog_v1.3h.pdf](https://www.weather.gov/media/emwin/EMWIN_Image_and_Text_Data_Capture_Catalog_v1.3h.pdf).
 Use the GOES-N FN, but it must be in all caps in this config.